pceric/kafka-offset-lag-for-prometheus/README.md

 * ENABLE_NEW_API=Enables new API, which allows to use optimized Kafka API calls (default false)
 * GROUP_PATTERN=Regular expression to filter consumer groups (default "")

+For TLS support, you can use the following ENV vars:
+* TLS=true For enabling TLS support (default false)
+* CA=Path to CA file for verifying server certificate (default "")
+* CERTIFICATE=Path to certificate file for client authentication (default "")
+* KEY=Path to key file for client authentication (default "")
+* SKIP_VERIFY=true If you want to skip server certificate verification (default false)

 You may also build and run locally using cli arguments.
 See the Dockerfile for build instructions.